 Engelbrecht wasn’t able to attend school, so along with Florian the apprentice, helped in his father’s smithy instead.

-Herr Buchleidener was aware of all this, even if the other students paid little attention.
-He smiled and nodded at Giselberta before he began lessons in counting.
+Herr Buchleidener was aware of these kinds of problems, even if the other students paid little attention.
+He smiled and nodded at Giselberta as she joined in lessons on counting.

 When the time came for the midday meal, all the students bounded to their respective homes.
-Giselberta hoped Schroedie was safe, but upon entering the house and asking, her mother confessed not a hair on the cat’s head was to be found.
+Giselberta hoped Schroedie had been found safe, but upon entering the house, her mother confessed not a hair from the cat’s head had been found.

-Giselberta was so annoyed at her brother, but was more fearful for Schroedie.
-She clambered all over the garden patch, crept all the way through the thicket and climbed up the apple tree to see if she could spot him.
+Annoyed at her brother, Giselberta found herself fearful for Schroedie.
+She clambered all over the garden patch, crept all the way through the thicket and climbed all the way up the apple tree to see if she could spot him.

-All of a sudden, she heard a demonic roar reverberate all through the village.
-It sent chills all the way down her spine, sending her in a scurrying terror to the house.
+All of a sudden, she heard a demonic roar reverberate through the village.
+Chills all the way down her spine sent her scurrying in terror to the house.
 Inside, she clung quivering to her mother’s apron.
 Another roar only made her clutch even tighter.

 Neighbours were alarmed.
-Cows mooed and flocks of sheep panicked and ran.
-Giselberta’s father came running down from the smithy, a hammer weilded in his hand.
+Birds scattered into the air.
+Cows mooed and flocks of sheep panicked and ran away.
+Giselberta’s father came running down from the smithy, a large hammer still in his hand.

-Once again the blood-chilling roar was heard, and Giselberta scampered for her bed, trembling under quilted covers while her parents clasped each other in fright.
+Another blood-chilling roar sent Giselberta scampering for her bed, trembling under the safety of quilted covers while her parents clasped each other in fright.

 Engelbrecht skipped down from the smithy, laughing and clapping his hands with cheer.
-Another roar sent the villagers into a panic, but the simple boy was not worried in the least.
+Another roar sent the villagers into a panic, but the simple boy didn’t seem worried in the least.

 Was this some fearsome beast come to spirit hapless villagers away?
 Were demons rising from the underworld to snatch the unwary?
-What was this terrifying creature and what ill did it have on its malevolent mind?
+What could this terrifying creature be, and what ill did it bear on its malevolent mind?

 Another roar engulfed the village, and Father Thomas suddenly decided he needed to conduct his business from the sanctity of the nearest building, which just so happened to be the tavern.